Centralization Is A Fragile Thing

 This second case of resilience is even more important for me: decentralized systems can provide a measure of durability against being captured and subverted against their users.

-Now, this architecture has other advantages for BlueSky, including that it provides a clear path to offering services to users, but it also removes some potentially thorny problems for them.
+Now, this architecture has other advantages for Bluesky, including that it provides a clear path to offering services to users, but it also removes some potentially thorny problems for them.

 Namely: data can be a liability.